Chemistry Courses

 CHEM3335Chemical Management Practices (O)2 ch (3L*)

-Overviews some Information systems for Hazardous materials (builds on WHMIS, introduces TDG and GHS).
+Overviews some information systems for hazardous materials (builds on WHMIS, introduces TDG and GHS).
 Introduces aspects of chemical inventory management.
 Emphasis on laboratory ethics (including environmental responsibilities, safe lab practices, reporting).
 Further work on chemical handling, storage and waste management.

-Prerequisites: CHEM 1077 or equivalent and CHEM 2421 or equivalent both with a minimum grade of C.
+Prerequisites: CHEM 1077 or equivalent and CHEM 2411 or equivalent both with a minimum grade of C.

 CHEM3435Biomolecules and Primary Metabolism (A) (Cross-Listed: BIOL 3435)3 ch (3C)

-Prerequisites: CHEM 2422 and BIOL 2065 with a minimum grade of C in both.
+PrerequisitesBIOL 2065 and CHEM 2422 with a minimum grade of C in both.

 CHEM3909Directed Studies in Chemistry 3 ch (3R/C/L/S/PRAC)

-Gives academically strong students (GPA of 3.3 of higher) an opportunity to pursue directed studies in specific areas and topics related to chemistry.
+Gives academically strong students (GPA of 3.3 or higher) an opportunity to pursue directed studies in specific areas and topics related to chemistry.
 These studies may involve any of the chemistry disciplines.
 The content and evaluation of each directed study will be determined through negotiation between a student and the supervising faculty member.

 CHEM4435Biologically Active Natural Products and Secondary Metabolism (A) (Cross-Listed: BIOL 4435)3 ch (3C)

 This course will examine the biosynthesis, biological activity and ecological significance of secondary metabolites.
 Topics include: the links between primary and secondary metabolic pathways; an overview of the mechanisms, chemistry and coenzymes involved in the biosynthesis of natural products; the acetate pathway; the Shikimate pathway; the mevalonate and methyl erythritol phosphate pathways; the alkaloids; and chemical ecology.
-This course maybe listed as either CHEM 4435 or BIOL 4435.
-Credit cannot be obtained for both CHEM 4435 or BIOL 4435.
+Note: This course maybe listed as either CHEM 4435 or BIOL 4435.
+Credit cannot be counted for both CHEM 4435 or BIOL 4435.